yodobrin/file-service-sample/README.md

 ### Getting started

-Using the following steps you can spin up an entire enviorment Clone the repo
+Using the following steps you can spin up an entire enviorment:

+1. Clone the repo

-Navigate to the ```deploy/bicep``` directory modify the param.json file to reflect your individual settings run
+2. Navigate to the ```deploy/bicep``` directory

+3. modify the param.json file to reflect your individual settings

+4. run

 ```azurecli
 az deployment group create --resource-group fs-test-bicep --template-file main.bicep --parameters @param.json